TOGoS/Scratch38-S0015/DEVLOG.md

 ### That worked great!
 Minor issues remain.

-Boxes works great.
+Boxes demo now lays out properly with `--wrap-with-flex-row`, giving the same result as when not wrapped at all.
 I can change the screen size and things flow around as they should.
+Which is fun to after editing the refresh interval to, like, 100ms (`Deno.addSignalListener("SIGWINCH", refreshScreenSize)` doesn't work on Windows).

 Status mockup has some funkiness though.
 I refactored it a little bit to use flex spacing around text